-However, the representational power of an ANB in the discrete domain is much more complex than that in the binary domain, and the derivation above cannot be extended to the discrete domain.
-Indeed, there is no one-to-one relation between the maximum parent number of an ANB and the degree of polynomials.
-We have shown that naive Bayes does not correspond to linear functions any more in the discrete domain.
-To our knowledge, there has been little work undertaken by other researchers on the linearity of naive Bayes, and the representational power of ANB with different structures, in the discrete domain.
+However, the representational power of ANBs in the discrete domain is much more complex than that in the binary domain, and the derivation above cannot be extended to the discrete domain.
+Indeed, there is no one-to-one relation between the maximum parent number of ANB and the degree of polynomials.
+We have shown that Naive Bayes does not correspond to linear functions any more in the discrete domain.
+To our knowledge, there was little work by other researchers on the linearity of Naive Bayes, and the representational power of ANB with different structures, in the discrete domain.

-In our previous work (Zhang and Ling, 2001b), we investigated the representational power of naive Bayes and ANB.
+In our previous work (Zhang and Ling, 2001b), we investigated the representational power of Naive Bayes and ANB.
 We extend and generalize our previous work in this paper.
 In the next section, we will briefly review our previous work and introduce a few concepts that we will use in this paper.